SpektraSystems/openshift-container-platform/docs/Lab 03: Deploying-workload-on-Openshift.md

 ### Time Estimate
 45 minutes

-### Exercise 00: Deploy a 2 Tier Node JS Application on Open Shift
+### Exercise 00: Deploy a 2 Tier Node JS Application on OpenShift
-In this exercise, you will deploy a 2 tier Node.js app on Open Shift and configure it to use the DB on Azure.
+In this exercise, you will deploy a 2 tier Node.js app on OpenShift and configure it to use the DB on Azure.

 1.	**Launch** a browser and **Navigate** to https://portal.azure.com. **Login** with the Microsoft Azure credentials you received via email.
 <img src="../images/43az_dashboard.jpg"/>